Attach2Cloud

 What is the cost / benefit justification of Attach2Cloud?

-Attach2Cloud delivers several major benefits:
+Attach2Cloud delivers major benefits:

-Not only Attach2Cloud allows to attach files up to 250 GB unit size to Outlook emails in order to automatically upload these files to OneDrive, SharePoint Online or Teams and share them with the recipients of the email, but it also allows Outlook user to insert in emails being edited and in a couple of clicks, invitations to share files with them, in their own OneDrive storage space.
+• Providing MS 365 customers with an ideal solution to exchange and share large and very large files.
+Attach2Cloud allows to attach files up to 250 GB unit size to Outlook emails in order to automatically upload these files to OneDrive, SharePoint Online or Teams and share them with the recipients of the email, and this without asking users to do anything other than what they usually do: attaching files to an email and sending it.

-Let’s take a closer look at this:
+Let us take a closer look at this:

 Maximizing your Office 365 investments by accelerating adoption and increasing usage of Office 365 advanced collaboration features:

 Attach2Cloud does this without changing users’ habits.
-On the contrary, it takes their “bad” habits (sending Outlook attached files) as a starting point for discovering new and by far more productive (and also by far more satisfying and rewarding) practices.
+On the contrary, it takes their “bad” habits (sending Outlook attached files) as a starting point for discovering new, and by far more productive, (and also by far more satisfying and rewarding), practices.

 Saving huge amount of time to users sharing files in the Cloud:

-At large customers with several tens of thousands or hundreds of thousands of users, this single benefit is worth hundreds of thousands of Dollars per year and covers several times the cost of the Attach2Cloud yearly subscription.
+At large customers with tens of thousands or hundreds of thousands of users, this single benefit is worth hundreds of thousands of Dollars per year and covers several times the cost of the Attach2Cloud yearly subscription.

 Providing an ideal solution to exchange large and very large files: